Someone asked me this question the other day. It’s a good one given alcohol used to fill a lot of my days. Like, a lot.

 And I tried gardening but just ended up watching my plants either die or go to seed.

-I have, however, thrown myself into work and that is a good use of my sober time.
+It was always hard to think about what I would do instead of drinking after work.
+I have, however, thrown myself into my work and that is a good use of my sober time.
 Running websites, writing blogs and books is stimulating and rewarding and helps keep me busy.
 So that’s been good for me.

-Other things I enjoy in place of drinking?
+Other activities to do instead of drinking?
 I have to be honest I watch a lot of TV in the evenings.
 I love Reality TV and get really involved following personalities on those shows.
 Don’t mind a bit of zombie action too…

 I find cooking stimulating (good thing given I’m the main food provider for our family of 5) and go through stages of getting cookbooks out of the library and trying new recipes.
 That’s a fun fallback ‘hobby’ for me.